dacodekid/dacodekid.com/content/gist/business-analysis/tools-techniques/brainstorming.md

 Explanation: A key benefit of using brainstorming to identify tools and techniques for analysis is that it leads to the generation of a large number of ideas.

 Question: If a Business Analyst uses brainstorming to identify design options, what characteristic of the technique is most beneficial?
-A: The ability to provide anonymity to participants.
+A: The ability to provide anonymity to participants to encourage more ideas.
 B: The dynamic interaction where group members build upon each other's ideas.
-C: The focus on financial aspects of different design options.
+C: The focus on financial aspects of different design options and their implications.
 D: The facilitator's role in analyzing the feasibility of each idea.
 Answer: B
 Explanation: When using brainstorming to identify design options, the most beneficial characteristic is the dynamic interaction where group members build upon each other's ideas to generate even more options.

 Question: What is a potential challenge when using brainstorming for risk identification in a project?
-A: The process may be too time-consuming and detailed.
+A: The process may be too time-consuming and detailed for the project.
-B: There might be a lack of collaboration and group dynamics.
+B: There might be a lack of collaboration and group dynamics in the session.
-C: The inability to criticize or critique ideas might lead to an overwhelming number of risks being listed without immediate prioritization.
+C: Failure to critique ideas may result in listing many risks without prioritizing them.
 D: The focus tends to shift towards stakeholder analysis rather than risk identification.
 Answer: C
 Explanation: A potential challenge in using brainstorming for risk identification is that the no-critique rule might lead to an overwhelming number of risks being listed without immediate prioritization.